 But, you still cannot retaliate against Jane as long as she genuinely believed that John behaved illegally.
 But, if you investigate and find out that Jane wanted John’s better shift, so she made up her complaint, then you can take action and retaliate.

 The critical issue is that an employee must have a sincere belief that what they reported is illegal.
 Otherwise, retaliation is allowed.

 Retaliation Doesn’t Stop Consequences

-If you have documentation, you can continue along the disciplinary path, but do consider that the poor performance is a result of the harassment or discrimination, rather than an entirely separate situation.
+If you have documentation, you can continue along the disciplinary path, but do consider that the employee's poor performance is a result of harassment or discrimination, rather than an entirely separate situation.